Bermuda Cruises: Your Extraordinary Island Retreat

 Maritime Heritage

-Explore centuries of seafaring history at the Royal Naval Dockyard, shipwreck dive sites, and the Bermuda Maritime Museum — a treasure trove for history enthusiasts.
+Explore centuries of seafaring history at the Royal Naval Dockyard, shipwreck dive sites, and the Bermuda Maritime Museum.
+With over 300 wrecks resting in these waters, Bermuda has earned its reputation as one of the shipwreck capitals of the Atlantic.

 British Colonial Charm